razifdavletbaev/Business-analytics-project/README.md

 # Business-analytics-project
+Project assesment:

-Build a conversion funnel
+1. Build a conversion funnel

+The executive team is interested in understanding how well the website is converting product page views into purchases.
+Your first job is to create a conversion funnel to better understand how users interact with the website.

-Prepare data for cohort analysis
+2. Prepare data for cohort analysis

+The company wants you to build acquisition cohorts based on the month of a user’s first purchase, and they want you to track cohort metrics month by month.

+The largest part of this project is data preparation for cohort analysis.
+Get ready to practice some advanced spreadsheet techniques!

-Calculated retention rate
+3. Calculated retention rate

+The last steps of the analysis are to aggregate the purchase data into cohorts and then calculate retention rates for each cohort month by month.

+Here are results:

 Cohort analysis